syncfusion-content/xamarin-docs/Xamarin/DataForm/Layout.md

 ### Changing  padding
 To customize the padding, override the below `DataFormLayoutManager` methods and assign to the `SfDataForm.LayoutManager` property.

-* You can change the editor padding by overriding the `GetLeftPaddingForEditor` and `GetRightPaddingEditor` methods,
+* You can change the editor padding by overriding the `GetLeftPaddingForEditor` and `GetRightPaddingForEditor` methods,

 * You can change the group header padding by overriding the `GetLeftPaddingForGroupHeader`  and `GetRightPaddingForGroupHeader` methods.